 Students are required to complete all textbook or other assigned readings, view all presentations, and contribute to all discussions as scheduled.
-Assignments and exams must be turned in by the assigned due dates.
+All assessments must be submitted by the assigned due dates.
 Students should make the effort to log into the class throughout the week rather than just one or two days, even if it's just a "quick check" of the discussions or announcements.